-At ACCESS Geneva, we provide a complete solution to scientists interested in pursuing HCS projects with advice on experimental design, one-to-one training and a strong guidance every step of the way, from assay development to data acquisition and data analysis.
+At ACCESS Geneva, we provide a complete solution to scientists interested in pursuing high-content screening (HCS) projects with advice on experimental design, one-to-one training and a strong guidance every step of the way, from assay development to data acquisition and data analysis.
 The platform expertise is based on a long experience in systems biology and high-throughput screening technology.
-Moreover, we constantly leverage our efforts toward new directions and development in the field.
+Moreover, we constantly leverage our efforts toward new directions and developments in the field.

 ACCESS Geneva also supports postgraduate training via formal workshops and seminars.